cristianoKaKa/FERD/README.md

 The experimental code is located in the `Supp_Exp` folder, which includes the code for FERD as well as GRX and SLRX.
 SLRX is a more efficient Local RX algorithm designed by us, which uses a fixed patch instead of the traditional sliding window in Local RX algorithms.

 The trained model in TorchScript format can be found at [https://huggingface.co/xjpha/FERD](https://huggingface.co/xjpha/FERD).
-This model can be used for anomaly detection feature enhancement in any scenario with just a few lines of code:
+The model in TorchScript format can be used for feature enhancement with just a few lines of code:
 ```python
 import torch